Raut95kirteemala/React-Todo-App/README.md

 # React-Todo-App
 Description:-
-A clean and simple ToDo List application built with React.js.
-It helps users manage daily tasks effectively with a responsive layout and intuitive design.
+A clean, minimal, and responsive ToDo List application built with React.js.
+This app helps users keep track of daily tasks with features like marking tasks as done and saving them in local storage so they don't disappear on refresh.

 🔧 Key Features:-
 ➕ Add new tasks to your list